 His carbs are primarily made up of fresh, whole grain breads and pastas.

 In addition, he eats many fruits and vegetables throughout the day to ensure he gets all the vitamins and minerals he needs.

 Sugar and alcohol only find their way into this soccer player’s diet on the rare occasion.
 His drinks of choice: fresh juices and lots of water.

 Nutrition plays an incredibly important role in the performance of athletes from all types of sporting disciplines, not the least of which is soccer.
 A soccer player diet should consist of all the mentioned components in order to be able to compete at the highest level.
 Give it a shot and you’ll notice the difference yourself.

 Julie’s blog has been named one of the Top 100 Nutrition Blogs, Websites and Newsletters to Follow in 2020 by Feedspot.
 So don’t miss out and subscribe to both her newsletter and blog.

-Terence Boateng is a Registered Dietitian, Exercise Physiologist and Sports Nutritionist whose areas of expertise include nutrition as it relates to weight management, the building of strength & muscle mass, improved fitness & athletic performance, and many more.
+Terence Boateng is a Registered Dietitian, Certified Exercise Physiologist and Sports Nutritionist whose areas of expertise include nutrition as it relates to weight management, the building of strength & muscle mass, improved fitness & athletic performance, and many more.